scfhs-hq/ds-task/README.md

 There are 3 steps:

-1. To accept this task, click `Use this template` to create your repo.
+1. To accept this task, clone this repo to create your repo.
 2. When you are done, make your repo public
 3. Fill [this form](https://forms.gle/dxtxxXuMLcv7QXNe8)